ghaithsaidani/portfolio-2.0/README.md

   npm run build
 ```

-Then, import dist folder into you netlify account.
+Then, import dist folder into your netlify account.

 ## Support 🤝